tritonJS826/masters-way/mw-general-bff/apiAutogenerated/mw-general-bff/docs/MwGeneralBffInternalSchemasAIGeneratePracticeMaterialForTopicPayload.md

 ### NewMwGeneralBffInternalSchemasAIGeneratePracticeMaterialForTopicPayload

-`func NewMwGeneralBffInternalSchemasAIGeneratePracticeMaterialForTopicPayload(generateAmount int32, topicId string, trainingId string, ) *MwGeneralBffInternalSchemasAIGeneratePracticeMaterialForTopicPayload`
+`func NewMwGeneralBffInternalSchemasAIGeneratePracticeMaterialForTopicPayload(generateAmount int32, language string, topicId string, trainingId string, ) *MwGeneralBffInternalSchemasAIGeneratePracticeMaterialForTopicPayload`

 NewMwGeneralBffInternalSchemasAIGeneratePracticeMaterialForTopicPayload instantiates a new MwGeneralBffInternalSchemasAIGeneratePracticeMaterialForTopicPayload object
 This constructor will assign default values to properties that have it defined,